 Loudoun Lyme 10k/5k/1k – Raising Awareness for Lyme Disease

 Spring is just starting, and with that comes blooming flowers and trees and all things green.
 Because we are more likely to be spending our time outside in nature, our chance for meeting up with a tick also increases.
 And with ticks, comes the possibility of Lyme disease.
+This isn’t something that anyone wants to encounter, so it is always best to prevent this while you can.
+Plus, companies like terminix colorado aren’t there for no reason.
+So if you notice that there are more ticks in your garden than usual or some have found their way into your home, using their services may be something worth considering.

 What is Lyme Disease?

 Lyme disease is an infection caused by bacterial spirochete, named Borrelia burgdorferi.
 It is transmitted by ticks and may be accompanied by several co-infections.
-According to the CDC, the United States has 38,000 new cases of Lyme each year, however, the disease is difficult to diagnose and the actual figure may be 10 times as great.
+According to the CDC, the United States has 38,000 new cases of Lyme each year, however, the disease is difficult to diagnose and the actual figure maybe 10 times as great.

 What problems can Lyme disease cause?